alokkmukherji/BikeSharingCaseStudy/README.md

       - Checked y_predict vs y based on the test database to validate linear distribution (homoscedasticity) between the two
       - Did residual analysis on test dataset to validate residuals are normally distributed with mean at 0
   8. Summary
-      - Created final linear regression equation
+      - Created final linear regression equation and understood the impact of the drivers on bike sharing revenue